vidhill/the-starry-night/README.md

 This API key should **must** be configured using an environment variable `WEATHER_BIT_API_KEY`

+For local development & convenience you can create a `settings_private.yaml` to store the api key, to create the file run `make create-settings-private`

+This file is in the gitignore and should not be committed

 |                                          | command                                        |
 | ---------------------------------------- | ---------------------------------------------- |
 | Build then run app                       | `WEATHER_BIT_API_KEY=your-api-key; make start` |